Dawson-Pierce/pierced/README.md

-# Probabilistic Inference and Estimation using RFS for Coordinated Evasive Drones
+# Probabilistic Information Extraction from Radar, CMOS, and Electro-optical Data (PIERCED)
 ----------------------------------------

 Applications of RFS-based algorithms for tracking aerial vehicles.